meganga/portfolio_using_html_css/README.md

 ## Technologies Used:

+ - HTML 5
+ - C

- 1. Visual Studio: To write all the HTML and the CSS code.
+ - Visual Studio: To write all the HTML and the CSS code.
  - Pakages used:
 					 - Prettier: To take care of the indentation and maintaining the structure of the code.
 					 - open in browse: To open file in a browse more easily.

-2. Vecter:       To design the various sections of the web page.
+ - Vecter:       To design the various sections of the web page.
 			- https://vectr.com/

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzkyNDY4NzgzLC05NzkyNDQyNjUsLTIwOT
-QwMTI4MzRdfQ==
+eyJoaXN0b3J5IjpbMTc2NTMyNzc1NSwzOTI0Njg3ODMsLTk3OT
+I0NDI2NSwtMjA5NDAxMjgzNF19
 -->